Dai Sentai Goggle-V

 Dai Sentai Goggle-V (大戦隊ゴーグルファイブ, Dai Sentai Gōguru Faibu) is a Japanese tokusatsu television series.
 It was the sixth installment in Toei Company's Super Sentai metaseries of tokusatsu television dramas.
-It aired on TV Asahi from February 6, 1982 to January 29, 1983, replacing Taiyo Sentai Sun Vulcan and was replaced by Kagaku Sentai Dynaman with a total of 50 episodes.
+It aired on TV Asahi from February 6, 1982, to January 29, 1983, replacing Taiyo Sentai Sun Vulcan and was replaced by Kagaku Sentai Dynaman with a total of 50 episodes.
 Its international English title as listed by Toei is simply Goggle V.

 Plot

-The Dark Science Empire Desdark launches its scheme for world conquest from their Destopia Castle in Germany.
+The Dark Science Empire Deathdärk launches its scheme for world conquest from their Deathtopia Castle in Germany.
 Dr. Hideki Hongo, the founder of the Future Science Laboratory, is saved from one of their attacks by world-class explorer Kenichi Akama.
-Using his Computer Boys & Girls, Hongo recruits five people, including Kenichi, to form the Dai Sentai Goggle-V (Goggle 5), the only force capable of stopping Desdark.
+Using his Computer Boys & Girls, Hongo recruits five people, including Kenichi, to form the Dai Sentai Goggle-V (Goggle 5), the only force capable of stopping Deathdärk.